-IV.
+III.
 ASSESSMENT

-- A. All students will participate in the statewide assessment program as specified by Florida Statute 1008.22.
+A. All students will participate in the statewide assessment program as specified by Florida Statute 1008.22.
 Students performing below the defined proficiency levels in reading, writing, mathematics, and science will receive further assessments to determine the nature of the student's difficulty and areas of academic need.
-These students will receive remediation through a variety of delivery models and will have systematic review through the school's Progress Monitoring Plan. - B. Elementary students will participate, as appropriate, in the screening, diagnostic assessment, intervention, remediation, and enrichment processes as published in the district's K-12 Comprehensive Reading Plan. - C. Students in grades K-5 will participate in regular district or classroom reading assessments.
+These students will receive remediation through a variety of delivery models and will have systematic review through the school's Progress Monitoring Plan.

+- B. Elementary students will participate, as appropriate, in the screening, diagnostic assessment, intervention, remediation, and enrichment processes as published in the district's K-12 Comprehensive Reading Plan. - C. Students in grades K-5 will participate in regular district or classroom reading assessments.
 The assessments for reading will assess phonemic awareness, phonics, vocabulary, comprehension, and fluency.

-V. INTERVENTION AND REMEDIATION
+IV.
+INTERVENTION AND REMEDIATION

-- A. Students with diagnosed reading deficiencies will be provided intensive reading instruction immediately following the identification of the reading deficiency.
-The student's reading proficiency will be reassessed by locally-determined assessments or through teacher observations at the beginning of the grade following the intensive reading instruction.
-Students will continue to receive intensive reading instruction until the reading deficiency is remediated. - B. The district shall allocate remedial and supplemental instruction as specified by current Florida statute, with priority given to students who are deficient in reading by the end of grade 3.
+- A. Students that exhibit a substantial deficiency in reading and/or math as determined by standard assessments will be provided intensive reading instruction immediately following the identification of the reading deficiency.
+The student's reading proficiency will be reassessed by locally-determined assessments or through standardized assessments at the beginning of the grade following the intensive reading instruction.
+Teachers will continue to implement intensive reading instruction until the reading deficiency is remediated. - B. The classroom teachers shall allocate remedial and supplemental instruction (Tier 2 and/or Tier 3) as specified by current Florida statute, with priority given to students who are deficient in reading by the end of grade 3.
 The district will provide the training and resources to ensure that teachers are implementing research based reading strategies that have been shown to be successful in improving reading among low-performing readers.

-VI.
-PARENT NOTIFICATION AND PROGRESS MONITORING
+V. PARENT NOTIFICATION AND PROGRESS MONITORING